JunkBeat/AntiAFK-Roblox/README.md

 - Reduce your screen brightness.
 - In your system settings, set your screen to turn off after 1 minute of inactivity.
 - Click "Open Screensaver" to make the screen completely black.
 (Note: moving the mouse will dismiss the screensaver!)

+## 🔎 Problem Solving:
+- If the Roblox window fails to focus in time or key presses don't register properly, try increasing the delay in the `settings.json` file (automatically created after the first launch).
+Restart the program for the changes to take effect.
+- You can also change Action - Camera Shift is more reliable as it performs more interactions with the Roblox window.

 # Feedback
 If you encounter any bugs, please feel free to report them [here](https://github.com/JunkBeat/AntiAFK-Roblox/issues).